 Biden Insists He Didn't Treat Anita Hill 'Badly' While Pressed For Apology On TV

-Former Vice President Joe Biden's 2020 presidential candidacy is barely a day old, but it's already ensnared by questions about how the Democratic candidate handled the 1991 sexual harassment accusations by law professor Anita Hill against then-Supreme Court nominee Clarence Thomas.
+Former Vice President Joe Biden's 2020 presidential candidacy is barely a day old, but it is already ensnared in questions about how the Democratic candidate handled the 1991 sexual harassment accusations by law professor Anita Hill against then-Supreme Court nominee Clarence Thomas.

 Biden appeared on ABC's The View Friday morning and told the show's five female co-hosts: "I'm sorry for the way she got treated."
 But then he added that people should go back and look at what he said during those hearings, asserting, "I don't think I treated her badly."